MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

  **Q: Can I make my Office 365 connected Yammer group private and not list it in Group Directory (secret)?**

 A: No. That setting is not available for Office 365 connected Yammer groups.

+**Q: Can I use an existing group or SharePoint site for an Office 365 connected Yammer group?**

+A: No, a new group and resources specific to that new group are created when you create an Office 365 connected group in Yammer.
+You can't connect it to an existing Office 365 group, an existing SharePoint site or SharePoint document library, or an existing OneNote notebook.

  **Q: Where can I create Office 365 connected Yammer groups?**